Bachelor of Arts (BA) in Home Science Career Path

 Career Path

 • Home Economist: Home economists work to improve the quality of life for families and individuals by providing advice and guidance on home management and maintenance.
-They may work in research and development, product testing and evaluation, or in government or non-profit organizations.
+They may work in research and development, product testing and evaluation, or government or non-profit organizations.

-• Research and Development: Graduates can work in research and development, conducting research on home science-related topics and developing new products and services.
+• Research and Development: Graduates can work in research and development, conducting home research on science-related topics and developing new products and services.

 • Family and Consumer Science Educator: Family and consumer science educators teach home science-related subjects in schools or universities.